mitmproxy/mitmproxy/docs/src/content/concepts-modes.md

     example.com domain and get all requests recorded in mitmproxy.
 - Say you have some toy project that should get SSL support.
-Simply set up mitmproxy as a reverse proxy on port 443 and you're done (`mitmdump -p 443 -R http://localhost:80/`).
+Simply set up mitmproxy as a reverse proxy on port 443 and you're done (`mitmdump -p 443 --mode reverse:http://localhost:80/`).
 Mitmproxy auto-detects TLS traffic and intercepts it dynamically.
 There are better tools for this specific task, but mitmproxy is very quick and simple way to set up an SSL-speaking server.
 - Want to add a non-SSL-capable compression proxy in front of your server?
-You could even spawn a mitmproxy instance that terminates SSL (`-R http://...`), point it to the compression proxy and let the compression proxy point to a SSL-initiating mitmproxy (`-R https://...`), which then points to the real server.
+You could even spawn a mitmproxy instance that terminates SSL (`--mode reverse:http://...`), point it to the compression proxy and let the compression proxy point to a SSL-initiating mitmproxy (`--mode reverse:https://...`), which then points to the real server.
 As you see, it's a fairly flexible thing.

 ### Host Header

 In reverse proxy mode, mitmproxy automatically rewrites the Host header to match the upstream server.
-This allows mitmproxy to easily connect to existing endpoints on the open web (e.g. `mitmproxy -R https://example.com`).
+This allows mitmproxy to easily connect to existing endpoints on the open web (e.g. `mitmproxy --mode reverse:https://example.com`).
 You can disable this behaviour with the `keep_host_header` option.

 However, keep in mind that absolute URLs within the returned document or HTTP